What is DACI decision making framework?

 Benefits of using the DACI framework

-The main benefit of the DACI decision-making framework or the reason for using it is that it helps in group decision-making and makes the processes and tasks of complex projects simple.
+The main benefit of the DACI decision-making framework or the reason for using it is that it helps in group decision-making and simplifies complex project processes and tasks.

 The DACI model enhances the confidence among the members by making the project work easy and understandable.

 The concept of “disagree and commit” in DACI works to move the project forward.
-If a consensus is not achieved for any decision, the members are committed to following it even if they disagree.
+In the absence of consensus, the members are committed to following it even if they disagree.

 How The DACI Model Helps Groups Make Decisions?